 Important: you may create a Google Play Publisher account even if you are NOT from any available country above.
 BUT in this case, you WILL NOT BE able to sell your book on Google Play; you can only put it on Google Books.
 This means your books will be searchable by Google, but customers can’t buy your books.

 This setting (whether or not your account is eligible for selling books) is determined by Google based on the information you provide at signup and is validated after the first book is uploaded.
 Please note that this is a permanent setting in the account, and it cannot be changed any time after signup.

-This is the easiest way to determine if your account is eligible to sell books: Do you have a “Payment Profile” menu in your Google Play Publisher account?
+This is the easiest way to determine if your account is eligible to sell books: Do you have a 'Payment Profile' menu in your Google Play Publisher account?
 If it’s there, then you are good to go.
 If you don’t have one, then you can’t sell books on Google Play with this account.